Seebeck Effect in Nanomagnets: Results

-The diagonal elements of $\hat{\Sigma}$ describe the thermovoltage in the direction of the temperature gradient.
-The off-diagonal elements of $\hat{\Sigma}$ represent transverse thermoelectric phenomenona like the anomalous~\cite{Miyasato2007} and planar~\cite{Pu2006} Nernst effects.
-In the absence of crystalline anisotropies, the diagonal and off-diagonal elements of $\hat{\Sigma}^s$ describe the spin-dependent Seebeck effect~\cite{Slachter2010,Bauer2012} and the spin and planar spin Nernst effect~\cite{Cheng2008,Liu2010,Ma2010,Tauber2012}, respectively.
+The diagonal elements of $\hat{\Sigma}$ govern the thermovoltage in the direction of the temperature gradient.
+The off-diagonal elements of $\hat{ \Sigma}$ represent transverse thermoelectric phenomena such as the anomalous~ \cite{Miyasato2007} and planar~\cite{Pu2006} Nernst effects.
+The diagonal and off-diagonal elements of $\hat{\Sigma}^{s}$ describe the spin-dependent Seebeck effect~\cite{Slachter2010,Bauer2012}, as well as (also in non-magnetic systems) the spin and planar-spin Nernst effects~\cite {Cheng2008,Liu2010,Ma2010,Tauber2012,Bose2019}, respectively.
+We do not address here anomalous and Hall transport in the purely charge and heat sectors of Eq.~(\ref{set2}).